 And there be the problem.
 No one can deny that there are many in the world claiming to be proprietors of 'Gods Revealed Will' [The "experts"].
-And this adds to the conundrum, the very reason we become skeptical regarding such claims; there are just so many to choose from.
-Like with advertising propoganda, how can we know which, if any, is true?
+And this adds to the conundrum, the very reason we become sceptical regarding such claims; there are just so many to choose from.
+Like with advertising propaganda, how can we know which, if any, is true?

 What is Prophecy?